 - Bring donation items to BC Clean locations prior to Commencement Day.

 - Please be prepared to move immediately after the ceremonies.

-- Lower Campus roadways are ONE WAY from the entrance at the St. Ignatius Gate to the exit at Edmonds Gate.
+- Lower Campus roadways are one way from the entrance at the St. Ignatius Gate to the exit at Reservoir Gate.

 - On the day of Commencement, leave your car where it is parked until everything is ready for loading.

 - Honor the parking permit card given to you by the Boston College Police.
 This stipulates a 20-minute time limit for parking outside the residence hall during the loading of personal belongings.